Mohits2103/IR-Blaster-for-AC/README.md

-# IR Blaster remote for Mitsubishi AIr Coolers
+# IR Blaster remote for Air Coolers (ACs)

+ ACs supported, Mitsubishi, Fujitsu, Panasonic, Toshiba, Whirlpool, Samsung and Hitachi.

-# Just add the SSID and Password as per your wifi username and password respectively
+ Just add the SSID and Password as per your wifi username and password respectively

-# Add libraries first and circuit diagram is also give
+ Add libraries first and circuit diagram is also give

-# Shall soon add other comapny ACs also
+ Shall add other company ACs soon

+ Please give a star if you like it or to bookmark this repository for other AC updates.